First of all, before making a deep dive into this list, ask yourself the following questions.

 Commitment to the business

-- How much time can I allocate towards the establishment, planning, and operation of the company?
+- How much time can I allocate towards the establishment, planning, and operation of the business?

-- Do I have enough capital and/or access to a loan to finance my business?
+- Do I have enough capital and/or access to loans to finance my business?

-- Do I get support from my family to start and maintain the business?
+- Do I get the support from my family to start and maintain the business?

-Once you have truthfully answered these questions, you should now be able to discern your pathway and choose what type of business to invest into.
+Once you have truthfully answered these questions, you should now be able to discern your pathway and choose what type of business to invest in.